algomo/knowledge-base/docs/docs/widgets/Web Analytics.md

 In order to use Google Tag Manager tracking, **you need to fist have Google Tag Manager installed on your website.** If you don't have Google Tag Manager installed, you can refer to [this guide](https://support.google.com/tagmanager/answer/6103696?hl=en) to get started.

+Make sure to also install the Algomo widget on your website.
+Refer to [this guide](./Install%20a%20widget%20to%20your%20website.md) to learn how to do it.

 ### Installation

 To enable Google Tag Manager tracking: